michalrus/interview/README.md

     peer, to its peers) is more beneficial… but I doubt that, as sending messages is asynchronous anyway,

-  * check if the UDP multicat is a reliable one,
+  * check if the UDP multicast is a reliable one.

-  * maybe add another multicast during the clusters normal lifetime (when topology is not changing), just in case?

 * Cosmetic changes: